kichik/nsis/Contrib/NSISdl/ReadMe.txt

 This plugin can be used from NSIS to download files via http.

-To connect to the internet, use the Dialer pluin.
+To connect to the internet, use the Dialer plugin.

 USAGE
 -----